Paper money: Permanent issue of banknotes

-The modern banknote rests on the assumption that money is determined by a social and legal consensus.
+The idea that social and legal consensus determines what constitutes money is the foundation of modern banknotes.
 A gold coin's value is simply a reflection of the supply and demand mechanism of a society exchanging goods in a free market, as opposed to stemming from any intrinsic property of the metal.
 By the late 17th century, this new conceptual outlook helped to stimulate the issue of banknotes.
 The economist Nicholas Barbon wrote that money "was an imaginary value made by a law for the convenience of exchange".

-A temporary experiment of banknote issue was carried out by Sir William Phips as the governor of the Province of Massachusetts Bay in 1690 to help fund the war effort against France.
+A temporary experiment of banknote issue was carried out by Sir William Phips as the governor of the Province of Massachusetts Bay starting on December 20, 1690, to help fund the war effort against France.
 The other Thirteen Colonies followed in Massachusetts' wake and began issuing bills of credit, an early form of paper currency distinct from banknotes, to fund military expenditures and for use as a common medium of exchange.
 By the 1760s, these bills of credit were used in the majority of transactions in the Thirteen Colonies.

 The first bank to initiate the permanent issue of banknotes was the Bank of England.
 Established in 1694 to raise money for the funding of the war against France, the bank began issuing notes in 1695 with the promise to pay the bearer the value of the note on demand.
 They were initially handwritten to a precise amount and issued on deposit or as a loan.
 There was a gradual move toward the issuance of fixed denomination notes, and by 1745, standardized printed notes ranging from £20 to £1,000 were being printed.
 Fully printed notes that did not require the name of the payee and the cashier's signature first appeared in 1855.